Households; size, composition, position in the household, 1 January

 Member of the household on whom the household positions of the other household members are based, and whose characteristics may also be characteristic for the household.

-The reference person in a household will be chosen as follows:
+The reference person in a household is chosen as follows:

 - the reference person in a heterosexual relationship is always the man;

-- in homosexual relationships, the reference person is the elder of the two;
+- in homosexual relationships, the reference person is the older of the two;

 - in a single-parent household the reference person is the parent;